1. I just bought a practice from another doctor. Am I required to notify the Office of Radiological Health?

 Questions about X-ray Certification Inspections

 Medical, osteopathic, chiropractic machines and X-ray machines in hospitals must be inspected every year.
-Dental, podiatry and veterinary units must be inspected every three (3) years.
-Bone Densitometry machines are also inspected every three years.
-Note: podiatry and dental machines in a hospital are every three years.
+Dental, podiatry, bone densitometry, and veterinary units must be inspected every three (3) years.
+Note: podiatry and dental machines in a hospital must be inspected every three years.

 The inspection must be scheduled within 30 days and completed within 60 days.